 Today’s record has a distinct imprint, something really powerful, different from everything that already appeared here.
 With a very suggestive name, i invite you all to enter in a spiritual journey led by the surpassing Alice Coltrane, namaste!

 Let’s go to our history:

 Alice: ‘Classical music for me, was an extensive, technical study for many years.
-At that time, I discovered it to be a truly profound music with a highly intellectual ambiance.
+At that time, I discovered it to be a piece of truly profound music with a highly intellectual ambiance.
 The classical artist must respectfully recreate the composer’s meaning.
-Although, with jazz music, you are allowed to develop your own creativity, improvisation and expression.
+Although, with jazz music, you are allowed to develop your own creativity, improvisation, and expression.
 This greatly inspires me.’ (!)

 With a scholarship to the Detroit Institute of Technology, her musical achievements began to echo throughout the city, to the extent that she played in many music halls and churches, for various occasions as weddings, funerals, and religious programs.
 Her skills and abilities were highly enhanced when she began playing piano and organ for the (gospel) junior and senior choirs at her church.

 But her brother, bassist Ernie Farrow, introduced her to jazz early on, and as a teen, she became quite taken with bop and its offshoots.
 In Detroit, she played piano on sessions with masters like guitarist Kenny Burrell and saxophonist Lucky Thompson.
 By the early 60’s she was sharing the bandstand with vibes player Terry Gibbs, it was on tour with Gibbs that she met saxophonist John Coltrane.